 Council for the Accreditation of Educator Preparation (CAEP)

-More than 40 education programs across four colleges at Northern Arizona University have been nationally accredited through the Council for the Accreditation of Educator Preparation (CAEP)—making NAU one of 43 providers from 22 states to be honored with this distinction.
-In Fall 2017 the NAU College of Education received notice from the CAEP Board that all bids for re-accreditation were accepted with no stipulations.
+More than 23 education programs across four colleges at Northern Arizona University have been nationally accredited through the Council for the Accreditation of Educator Preparation (CAEP)—making NAU one of 471 providers from 36 states to be honored with this distinction.
+In fall 2017, the NAU College of Education received notice from the CAEP Board that all bids for re-accreditation were accepted with no stipulations.

 National Association of School Psychologists (NASP)

-The School Psychology programs in Northern Arizona University’s Department of Educational Psychology have received full approval from the National Association of School Psychologists.
-The department, which is home to a master’s and Ph.D. programs in school psychology, earned accreditation without any provisions through 2021.
-“I commend you and your colleagues for developing a high-quality program commensurate with national standards,” said Patti L. Harrison, chair of the NASP program approval board, in her letter to the college.
+The programs in Northern Arizona University’s Department of Educational Psychology have received full approval from the National Association of School Psychologists.
+The department, which is home to master’s and PhD programs in school psychology, earned accreditation without any provisions through August 1, 2028.

 Council for Accreditation and Related Educational Programs (CACREP)